Ala-Ben-Aissia/Telepro-AI/Final_Report/telepro_ai_final_report.md

 # III

-Abstract
+## Abstract

 This report presents the development of an AI-Powered Teleprospection System, designed to enhance patient outreach in healthcare environments.
 The system integrates artificial intelligence, cloud infrastructure, and embedded hardware to deliver an efficient, proactive communication platform.

-The implemented solution automates patient segmentation based on medical history and behavioral patterns, enabling personalized outreach via preferred communication channels such as SMS and voice calls.
+The implemented solution automates patient segmentation based on medical history and behavioral patterns, enabling personalized outreach via preferred communication channels such as SMS, Emails and voice calls.
 Scheduling is optimized to improve response rates and operational efficiency.
 A notable feature is the integration of an ESP32 microcontroller and SIM800L module, providing direct telecommunication capabilities without reliance on third-party services.

 The system has demonstrated meaningful improvements in patient engagement and administrative efficiency, while adhering to healthcare standards and data protection regulations.
 Through systematic testing, the solution has proven reliable, secure, and adaptable to real-world scenarios.